sjoerdvankreel/firefly-synth/manual.md

 6. Voice LFO

 This means that you can modulate for example global lfo by master in, but not the other way around.<br/>
-Similarly, you can can modulate voice-lfo by voice envelope, but not envelope by vlfo.<br/>
+Similarly, you can can modulate voice-lfo by f.e. global lfo or voice envelope, but not envelope by voice-lfo.<br/>
 Within a single module you can only modulate upwards, for example env1->env2 or lfo1->lfo2, but not lfo2->lfo1.

 ## File and plugin format